GeffersonST/GeffersonST/README.md

-# Hi, I'm Gefferson Severo from Brazil, I'm a psychologist but actually I deep into study Fullstack Development.
+# Hi, I'm Gefferson Severo from Brazil, I'm a psychologist but actually I deep into study FrontEnd Development.

 I am currently taking courses in the FrontEnd area.
   ## Stats